When I tell my copywriting students that they need to pitch their copywriting services to potential clients, there’s often a lot of push back.

 We’re going to look at it from the perspective of the business owner.

-But finding these people is going to be a pain in the *ss.
-I’ll do some Googling, I’ll ask for referrals.
+But my first thought was, “Finding these people is going to be a pain in the *ss.”
+I’ll do some Googling; I’ll ask for referrals.
 I’ll look for people and courses that train VAs and Pinterest Managers.
 And all of that is going to take forever and suuuuuuuck.

 What I really want—what I dream of—is for these people to just find me.

-–> Because if I got an email from people who were qualified and if they’d taken the time to look at my site and offer some thoughts or ideas, I’d definitely hire them on for at least a trial period.
+Because if I got an email from someone who was qualified, and if they’d taken the time to look at my site and offer some thoughts or ideas, I’d definitely hire them on for at least a trial period or project.